Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 # Resources

+## March 9th, 2019
+* Q&A: Are the Ore deposits infinite or do they exhaust eventually?? https://www.youtube.com/watch?v=v4zf3_-seAg
+* Q&A: Collect Fart Gas for fuel? https://www.youtube.com/watch?v=O5R_YmTmXUI
+* Q&A: What do you use S.A.M.
+Ore for? https://www.youtube.com/watch?v=jdOQXcBiSH0

 ## November 3rd, 2020
 * Q&A: Is it going to be possible to create randomly generated Resources on the Map? https://www.youtube.com/watch?v=xeAXhjMWZpI